blurg/sauron-engine/README.md

 ## Sessions

 Results are stored in a result stack inside the session, so that jobs can share data with each other.

+## Signals

+You can subscribe to run you own code every time a job starts, ends, or even when the Engine starts or finish executions.
+Check the examples in the folder: `examples/signals.py` to see how it works!

 ## More Features coming to town